tt spawn

 - Checks inbox for messages

-- If messages: builds prompt, runs AI model
+- If messages: builds prompt, runs the selected CLI

 logs/<name>_round_<n>.log - Repeats until